 Story

-Signs and beliefs on Nettle spell
+Signs and beliefs regarding the Nettle Spell

-Traditions and rituals on the nettle spell
+Traditions and rituals for the Nettle Spell

 A lot of useful and new information can be seen on the channel